ryanbaumann/mapboxgl-jupyter/README.md

 Create [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) data visualizations natively in your Jupyter Notebook workflows with Python and Pandas dataframes.

+## Python Library

+Use the `mapboxgl_viz` python library in the `/python` directory to create a viz directly from a python data object or Pandas dataframe.
+Work in progress.

-## Running
+## Running Example

 1. Install Python3.4+
-2. cd to root directory of mapboxgl-jupyter repo
+2. cd to /example directory of mapboxgl-jupyter repo
 2. `pip install jupyter`
 3. `jupyter notebook`
 4. Open `jupyter-mapboxgl-example` workbook